ycpcs/cs320-spring2024/projects/RevMetrix.md

 Basic Requirements
 ==================
 Here are the basic requirements for the RevMetrix Bowler User Interface.
 Below are listed the major components for the UI, with descriptions, along with their sub-components.

-The basic structure is Event->Session(s)->Game(s)->Frames->Shots.
+The basic structure is Event->Session(s)->Game(s)->Frames->Shot(s).

 **Event**: A bowler can participate in several types of **Events**: practice, leagues, tournaments.
 The User should be able to register various Events through the UI.
 Registering an Event includes entering a variety of data related to that Event: